xubingyue/avocadodb/Documentation/Books/HTTP/AdministrationAndMonitoring/README.md

 ================================================

-This is an introduction to ArangoDB's HTTP interface for administration and monitoring of the server.
+This is an introduction to AvocadoDB's HTTP interface for administration and monitoring of the server.

 <!-- lib/Admin/RestAdminLogHandler.cpp -->